Thulasi (1987 film): Plot

-Thirunavukarasu is considered as a God by his villagers.
+Thirunavukarasu is considered a god by his villagers.
 Nevertheless, his son Sammadham is an atheist and he doesn't believe in his father's power.
 Sammadham and Ponni, a low caste girl, fall in love with each other.
 Sammadham's best friend Siva, a low caste boy, passes the Master of Arts degree successfully.
 Thirunavukarasu's daughter Thulasi then develops a soft corner for Siva.

-Thirunavukarasu cannot accept for his son Sammadham's marriage with Ponni due to caste difference.
+Thirunavukarasu cannot accept his son Sammadham's marriage with Ponni due to a caste difference.
 Sammadham then challenges him to marry her.
 Thirunavukarasu appoints henchmen to kill her and Ponni is found dead the next day in the water.
 In the meantime, Siva also falls in love with Thulasi.
 The rest of the story is what happens to Siva and Thulasi.